 Ambadi Sharbat is one of the common and inexpensive summer coolers, popular in the rural parts of Maharashtra.

+Ambadi belongs to the hibiscus family of plants.
 The green leafy vegetable “Ambadi” is known by different names.
 Ambadi is the Marathi name.
 In English, it is called the Roselle plant and is known as Gongura in Telugu.
-Ambadi belongs to the hibiscus family of plants and has these beautiful yellow flowers with red calyx.
-The calyx of the flowers are used to make sharbat and also has medicinal uses.
-In the Western countries, roselle tea is used as a detox drink.
+Ambadi leaves are sour in taste and is rich in folic acid and iron.
+There are two variety of ambadi – one with green stems and other with red stems.
+The red stemmed Ambadi is sourer than the green ones.
+Ambadi leaves are used to make sabzi, chutney, pickle etc.

 Recipe for Ambadichi Bhaji : click here

 Ambadi plant produces beautiful yellow flowers with red calyx.The calyx of the flowers are used to make sharbat and also has medicinal uses.
 In the Western countries, roselle tea is used as a detox drink.
 The flowers are rich in Vitamin C. These flowers impart a beautiful, bright red colour to the dishes made using them.

 Ambadi flowers are used to make sharbats, chutney, jelly, jam etc. The sharbat can be made using fresh or dried flowers.
 I have used dried flowers to make this sharbat.
 Dried Ambadi flowers are easily available online.
 The sharbat is delicious, refreshing and gets a beautiful red colour from the flowers.
 As these flowers are sour, this sharbat with its sweet and sour taste appeals to most people.

 This sharbat makes for a perfect summer drink.
 This is an inexpensive summer cooler which is popular in rural Maharashtra.

 How to make Ambadi Sharbat